trainer, comedian, best-selling author & HuffPost blogger

 Turning disaster into triumph:

-As a young adult, Gerry was painfully shy – introverted and withdrawn, hating attention, and terrified of looking stupid.
+As a young adult, Gerry was painfully shy.
+He was introverted and withdrawn, hating attention.
+He was terrified of looking stupid.
 Learning how to wield humour and then training as a stand-up comic, he overcame these challenges.
 Gerry is now a confident speaker who can stand up in front of audiences of thousands – and enjoy it.

 A life-changing experience: